 Patient access to GP services has changed due to the Covid-19 pandemic.
-The following information provides clear advice on how patients can access primary care services - whether that is virtually, remotely or, if appropriate,
+The following information provides clear advice on how patients can access primary care services - whether that is virtually, remotely or, if appropriate, face-to-face:

 NHS 111 & Covid Clinical Assessment Service